1j01/textual-paint/README.md

 `--inspect-layout` enables a DOM inspector accessible with F12, which I built.
 It also lets you apply a rainbow highlight and labels to all ancestors under the mouse with middle click, but this is mostly obsolete/redundant with the DOM inspector now.
 The labels affect the layout, so you can also hold Ctrl to only colorize, and you can remember how the colors correspond to the labels, to build a mental model of the layout.

 `--restart-on-changes` automatically restarts the program when any Python files change.
 This works by the program restarting itself directly.
-(Programs like `modd` or `nodemon` that run your program in a subprocess don't work well with Textual's escape sequences.)
+(Programs like `modd` or `nodemon` that run your program in a subprocess don't work well with a TUI's escape sequences.)

 There are also launch tasks configured for VS Code, so you can run the program from the Run and Debug panel.
 Note that it runs slower in VS Code's debugger.